SS Clement: Sinking

 Following the evacuation of the Clement, Graf Spee proceeded to sink the vessel.
 However this proved to be a more difficult task than was initially envisaged.

 The boarding party set scuttling charges aboard Clement and opened her seacocks, but this failed to achieve the desired result.
 Two torpedoes were launched, but failed to find their target.
 Following this Graf Spee opened fire on the Clement from a distance of approximately 300 yards using some of her secondary armament of 15 cm SK C/28 guns during the course of which she fired 25 rounds.
 Finally Graf Spee resorted to using some of her main armament of 28 cm SK C/28 guns and after having expended 11 rounds from her primary guns the Clement finally sank at 16:40hrs.
-Clement was the first Allied merchant vessel to be sunk by an German surface ship in World War II.
+Clement was the first Allied merchant vessel to be sunk by a German surface ship in World War II.

 Aftermath

 Having despatched the majority of the crew of the Clement to Maceió, on the evening of 30 September Graf Spee subsequently stopped the Greek tramp steamer Papalemos.
 At the request of Capt.
 Langsdorff the Captain of the Papalemos agreed not to send any wireless signals concerning the Clement until they were some 600 nautical miles east from where they were stopped, following which Capt.
 Harris and Chief Officer Jones were transferred to the merchantman which continued on its passage allowing Graf Spee to resume its sortie.

 The Master of the Papalemos kept his promise until they reached Cape Verde on 9 October, and following their arrival in São Vicente Captain Harris and his Chief Officer were released.